coldtype/coldtype/docs/tutorials/drawbot.rst

 Installing
 ----------

-You’ll also need to install DrawBot in your virtualenv, like so:
+DrawBot is not installed by default with Coldtype, so you’ll need to install DrawBot in your virtualenv, like so:

 .. code:: bash